Wayne H. Morse Jr.

 - BS, Environmental Design, University of Michigan

-Wayne lead the design efforts for the physical, organizational structure, and processes of the center.
-He co-leads a group of librarians, IT professionals, and students in developing projects across a wide range of fields -- from art to clinical science -- in an effort to change how scholarly work gets published, curated, and integrated into teaching.
+As part of the Emory Center for Digital Scholarship (ECDS), Wayne co-leads a group of scholars, librarians, IT professionals, and students in developing projects across a wide range of fields -- from art to clinical science -- in an effort to change how scholarly work gets published, curated, and integrated into teaching and research.
+During the creation of ECDS in 2013, he lead the design efforts for the physical, organizational structure, and processes of the center.

 Before working as part of the team in the Emory Center for Digital Scholarship, Wayne was the director of Emory's Center for Interactive Teaching (ECIT).
 In this role, Wayne provided strategic direction for a facility that housed resources and provided expertise to assist teaching and research faculty throughout the university with incorporating multimedia web-based technologies into learning.
 The center also included an interactive classrooms, collaborative areas, and workstations designed to support digital pedagogy.

 Wayne's previous duties with Emory include senior multimedia developer and senior project manager for technological innovation.
-As part of this role, Wayne evaluated and recommended university-wide web-based information and instruction systems to be used in teaching and research.
-Wayne serves on several University committees focusing on the undergraduate eduation experience, web accessibility, graduate student professional development, library operations and organization, and the university's technology infrastructure.
+As part of these roles, Wayne evaluated and recommended university-wide web-based information and instruction systems to be used in teaching and research.

 Wayne's research interests include: